openscm/pymagicc/docs/file_conventions.rst

-summarise these here (please note that this is just a summary, we are still unsure about how strictly many of these conventions have to be followed as we are yet to set up tests for running MAGICC with *all* of these different files after they’ve been set using pymagicc).
+summarise these here (please note that this is just a summary, we are still unsure about how strictly many of these conventions have to be followed as we are yet to set up tests for running MAGICC with *all* of these different files after they’ve been set using Pymagicc).

 1. Files ending in ``.SCEN`` are emissions scenario files.
 They are used to drive MAGICC6 and can also be used to drive MAGICC7, although it